American Flag Cases

 Many loved ones will keep these flags in a special place after the funeral is over as a reminder of the departed's service in battle.
 To add to their beauty, some family members will also have the flag lined with gold.
 Many will also order a special flag case.
 These flag cases are often quite lovely and come in a wide variety of options, including walnut and mahogany.
 Some are smooth and polished, while others are ornate and intricate.
+Regardless of design, they all serve to preserve and protect not only the flag, but the memory of the fallen soldier that the flag then represents.
 A brass plate with the deceased's branch of the military can also often be placed on the side, and a Presidential proclamation can be secured from the VFW office.
 In many instances, these flags become family heirlooms for years to come.

 As a gesture of kindness, out of respect for servicemen who have given their lives to defend America, it has also become a tradition among many funeral home owners to present the departed's loved ones with ceremonial ballpoint pens with flags on the end of them.
 This is often seen by family members as a well needed gesture of support, and can make them feel more comfortable, showing them that the funeral home owner really does care about them and their loss.

 Military funerals and flags are available for veterans as well, regardless of when they served.
 This is good news for all of the men and women who served proudly in WWII, Korea, and Vietnam.